Dhghomon/easy_rust/README.md

     {
         let mut mutex_changer = my_mutex.lock().unwrap();
         *mutex_changer = 6;
-    } // mutex_changer goes out of scope - now it is gone
+    } // mutex_changer goes out of scope - now it is gone.
+It is not locked anymore

     println!("{:?}", my_mutex); // Now it says: Mutex { data: 6 }
 }